 Policy Agenda: Healthcare

-- Improving existing healthcare markets so insurers can be profitable and competitive as part of a robust healthcare system.
-This includes strengthening risk adjustment for carriers and reversing recent moves to weaken risk adjustment programs in order to keep costs down for consumers and incentivize insurers to remain in the federal health insurance marketplaces.
+- Strengthen risk adjustment for carriers in order to keep costs down for consumers and incentivize insurers to remain in the health insurance marketplaces.

-- Passing healthcare tax equity for the self-employed so that freelancers can deduct their healthcare expenses from their FICA tax obligations-just like other business entities.
+- Pass healthcare tax equity for the self-employed so that freelancers can deduct their healthcare expenses from their FICA tax obligations-just like other business entities.